 date of receipt of the application.

-10. The trustees must notify the applicant in writing
+10. The trustees must notify the applicant

 of their decision but need not state their reasons thereof.